BodhiDev/Desktitle2.0/README.md

 # Help wanted

-Nothing in this module has been translated.
-The needed PO files have been created but we are requesting users of this modules contribute the needed localizations.
+Support for only a few languages are currently provided.
+The needed PO files have been created but we are requesting users of this modules contribute the needed missing localizations.

 Developers may wish to examine our todo file and help implement future features.